rkrx/php-data-diff/README.md

 ## Usage

 In the beginning, you have two two-dimensional data-lists you want to compare.
-Normally, some of the columns of such a datalist are subjected to tell, what the actual difference in terms of added and missing rows is.
-And some columns tell, that only changes to existing rows have happened.
-You could also have columns, that would not cause any action, but their data will be needed in the subsequent processing.
+Normally, some of the columns of such a datalist are subjected to tell, what the actual difference in terms of new and missing rows is.
+And some columns tell, that changes in existing rows have been found.
+You could also have columns, that would not cause any action, but their data could be needed in the subsequent processing.

-Let's say, you have some article meta-data that should be imported from an external data source and you have that article-data in a local database.
-The external data should be imported into that local database and you want to act on (e.g. logging), whenever a dataset was added, removed or changed:
+Let's say, you have some article meta-data that could be taken from an external data source and you would like to have that data in a local database.
+The external data should be imported into that local database and you want to act on, whenever a dataset was added, removed or changed (e.g. logging):

 External Data: